OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 > [!NOTE]
 >
-> - The tool can be used only in a NoteJS-based project.
+> - The tool can be used only in a NodeJS-based project.
 > - These instructions assume that your project uses [Webpack](https://webpack.js.org/) and that you have it installed and configured.
 > - If your custom function add-in project is created with the [Yeoman generator for Office Add-ins](../develop/yeoman-generator-overview.md), Webpack is installed and all of these steps are done automatically, but when applicable, you must do the steps in [Multiple custom function source files](#multiple-custom-function-source-files) manually.